John McGrath (footballer, born 1938): Halifax Town

 His final spell in management began on 3 October 1991, when he succeeded Jim McCalliog as manager of Fourth Division strugglers Halifax Town.
 In one press briefing, he told reporters there wasn't enough money to feed the club cat, which led to the club being inundated with tins of cat food from animal lovers all over England for what was a non-existent animal.
 He lasted just over a year at The Shay before departing on 7 December 1992, five months before Halifax finished bottom of the Football League and were relegated to the Conference.

 Personal and later life

+McGrath was the son of a policeman.
+He was nicknamed 'Big Jake'.
 He married Ann.
 McGrath became a very popular after-dinner speaker, but on Christmas Day 1998 he died suddenly at his Manchester home at the age of 60.